 When an individual trades as a sole trader, their contracts will be governed by the rules applying to business buyers, not those in favour of consumers, however, in some circumstances, a sole trader may be able to rely on credit protection (normally only given to consumers).
 If, as a sole trader, goods have been paid for on credit, there may be a claim against the relevant credit provider under the Consumer Credit Act 1974 should problems arise.
 A standard business will not receive this protection, unless contractually agreed otherwise.

-Businesses using email marketing are under an obligation to keep all records up to date, and should only use records that have been updated or confirmed to be in date within the previous 6 months.
+Businesses using email marketing are under an obligation to keep all records up to date, and should only use updated records.
 Issues around data protection should also be born in mind when conducting email marketing, further information about which can be found here.

-If you require any further information or assistance in connection with B2B sales made by, or to, your business, then please contact Ben Robson at firstname.lastname@example.org or on +44 (0)207 067 4300.
+If you require any further information or assistance in connection with B2B sales made by, or to, your business, then please contact: email@example.com

 Copyright © 2013 - Oury Clark.